roryp/vogella/docs/language/1-Java.md

 ### 8.2.
 Other modifiers

-final methods: cannot be overwritten in a subclass abstract method: no method body
+- **final** methods: cannot be overwritten in a subclass abstract method: no method body

-synchronized method: thread safe, can be final and have any access control
+- **synchronized** method: thread safe, can be final and have any access control

-native methods: platform dependent code, apply only to methods
+- **native** methods: platform dependent code, apply only to methods

-strictfp: class or method
+- **strictfp**: class or method

 ## 9. Import statements

 ### 9.1.
 Usage of import statements

-You have to access a Java class always via its full-qualified name, i.e., the package name plus a . followed by the class name.
+You have to access a Java class always via its full-qualified name, i.e., the package name plus a "." followed by the class name.

 You can add `import` statements into your class file.
 These allow you to use the related classes in your code without the package qualifier.